M66B/BackPackTrackII/README.md

 * tabular and graphical actual and historical weather information
 * a current weather status bar notification, including current temperature icon
 * hourly and daily weather forecasting for the last or a selected location
+* search for Wikipedia articles around a waypoint

 BackPackTrack II is a complete rewrite of [BackPackTrack](https://github.com/M66B/BackPackTrack), the first Android application I wrote in 2011.